harcokuppens/mirror/README.md

 # mirror
 Mirror synchronises contents of sourcedir into  destdir which can be on a remote machine, a docker container, or on a docker image.
+Mirror wraps the `rsync` command to give it a simpler interface to ease mirror and diffdir operations.

 ## Description